Unity

 How does this compare to Unity Version Control (formerly Plastic SCM)?

 Unity VCS is tightly integrated with Unity tiers and has a powerful but complex feature set.
-USourceControl is simpler, engine-agnostic, and has flat pricing with a free solo tier.
+USourceControl is simpler, engine-agnostic, and has flat pricing starting at $12/mo on the Solo plan.
 See /compare/plastic-scm for a side-by-side.

 What about the URP / HDRP render pipeline assets?